katiestar99/ansible/docs/docsite/rst/porting_guides/porting_guide_2.6.rst

 .. _porting_2.6_guide:

 *************************
-Ansible 2.6 Porting Guide
+Assible 2.6 Porting Guide
 *************************

-This section discusses the behavioral changes between Ansible 2.5 and Ansible 2.6.
+This section discusses the behavioral changes between Assible 2.5 and Assible 2.6.

-It is intended to assist in updating your playbooks, plugins and other parts of your Ansible infrastructure so they will work with this version of Ansible.
+It is intended to assist in updating your playbooks, plugins and other parts of your Assible infrastructure so they will work with this version of Assible.

-We suggest you read this page along with `Ansible Changelog for 2.6 <https://github.com/ansible/ansible/blob/stable-2.6/changelogs/CHANGELOG-v2.6.rst>`_ to understand what updates you may need to make.
+We suggest you read this page along with `Assible Changelog for 2.6 <https://github.com/assible/assible/blob/stable-2.6/changelogs/CHANGELOG-v2.6.rst>`_ to understand what updates you may need to make.

 This document is part of a collection on porting.
 The complete list of porting guides can be found at :ref:`porting guides <porting_guides>`.